sketchplugins/plugin-directory/README.md

 - [Blush](https://blush.design), by Blush Design, Inc.: Create and customize illustrations in your designs with Blush.
 Just choose a collection, pick a composition, and place it on the canvas.
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [Elem Export](https://github.com/JoeyDon/Elem-Export-Sketch-Plugin), by Joey: This plugin will export all assets of the SELECTED layer
-- [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
 - [Sketch Data Faker](https://github.com/paintedbicycle/sketch-data-faker), by paintedbicycle: A Sketch data plugin providing data for you mockups from Faker.js
 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers